Sustainability Best Practices Framework

 Overview

-Providing reliable and objective information helps residents understand the causes, impacts and solutions to climate change.
-Involving the public in the development of climate change policies and programs builds community awareness and support for local actions that reduce greenhouse gas emissions, including the co-benefits of actions that reduce climate change.
+Providing reliable and objective information helps inform residents about the causes, impacts and possible responses to climate change.
+Involving the community in the development of proposed sustainability policies and programs builds buy-in and awareness.
+Providing practical information that helps individuals reduce their greenhouse gas emissions empowers them to take action and make a difference.

 For related information see the ILG’s Public Engagement program.